Showing 1 - 1 OF 1

 Programs and Services offered at the Grand Forks AFB Airman and Family Readiness Center:

 Deployment Support Programs

 Personal Financial Management

 The staff of the A&FRC at Grand Forks AFB are here to provide information, education, and one-on-one financial counseling to assist members and their families in the maintenance of their personal financial readiness.
 Services are designed to address pertinent financial management issues throughout an Air Force member's military lifecycle and into retirement.
 Financial readiness educational opportunities range from basic spend planning to long-term investing.

 Transition Assistance Program is a congressionally mandated requirements for all separating and retiring service members.
 All members of the service who are separating or retiring are required to begin their TAP process no later than 365 days prior to their date of separation.
-Contact the A&FRC as soon as you decide you want to transition out of the Air Force.
+Contact the A&FRC as soon as you decide to transition out of the Air Force.

 Exceptional Family Member Program-Family Support

 This program provides support for service members who have family members with special needs.
 Support includes information and referral, needs assessments, navigating on and off base resources, linking families with respite care and much more.
 There are 3 sections within the EFMP program.
 The section located at their Airman and Family Readiness Center deals specifically with family support.
 The other sections include medical and assignments.
 Please contact the A&FRC for more information (701-747-3241)

 Spouse Employment Services

 Employment services are available to military spouses needing assistance with resume writing and review, assessing marketability and employability, job search assistance and a variety of other employment-related services.
 A&FRC do not write resumes for spouses but will help to educate spouses on the resume writing process and provide guidance and review.